Table of Contents

 - Prices and terms of payment

-- Grant of rights of use for digital content
+- Granting of usage rights for digital content

 - Contract duration and contract termination for subscription contracts

 - Retention of title

 - Liability for defects (warranty)

 1.1 These general terms and conditions (hereinafter "GTC") of Ubuntu World UG (limited liability) (hereinafter "seller"), apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter "customer") concludes with the seller with regard to the goods displayed by the seller in his online shop.
 The inclusion of the customer's own conditions is hereby contradicted, unless otherwise agreed.

 1.2 These terms and conditions apply accordingly to contracts for the delivery of vouchers, unless otherwise stipulated.